 glue gun and sticks

 Once all of the rosettes are made, glue them one at a time to the lampshade.
-Start at the bottom and glue them to the shade so that the end is hanging off slightly, fully covering the bottom of the shade.
+Start at the bottom and glue them to the shade so that the end is hanging off slightly.
 Work around in a circle and up to the top of the lampshade, gluing each rosette into place.

 And now you have a gorgeous shabby chic rosette lampshade!!